simonjd16/osmproject/project.md

 ```

 ### 2. Create a mapping for exceptions
 Beyond adding to the expected values, any exceptions to this were added via a mapping table.
-These predominantly revolved around road, street and avenue over abbreviations
+These predominantly revolved around road, street, and avenue over abbreviations
 ```python
 mapping = {
             "Rd" : "Road",